jmoshfegh/Facebook-Post_Comments/README.md

 # Facebook-Post_Comments
-Predict the Number of Comments for a Facebook Post
+Predict the Number of Comments for a Facebook Post.
 The dataset provides the following features:

 1: Page Popularity/likes